Non-Compete Agreement Attorney in Mullica Hill, NJ

 Non-compete agreements are a standard term in many employment contracts.
-Employers routinely use them to protect their business and trade secrets following the departure of an employee.
+Employers routinely use them to protect their business and trade secrets in case of the departure of an employee.
 Overreaching non-compete agreements, however, are often against public policy.
 They can severely limit the ability of an individual to practice his or her trade and can limit the professional services available to the public.
 For these reasons, a non-compete agreement in New Jersey can be subject to judicial scrutiny.

-Validity of non-compete agreements
+The validity of non-compete agreements

 New Jersey courts examining the reasonableness of a non-compete agreement generally consider three factors:

 - Is the breadth of the agreement reasonably necessary to protect the interests of the employer?